bastorz/gpt3-modern-web/README.md

 I'm trying to improve my skills as Frontend Developer by trying to clone a Figma UI/UX design in code.
 This was my second project and im pretty happy with the results.
 Still have a lot to improve and learn but step by step im growing as Front Developer and that's making me so happy!

-This project is completely responsive for all devices.
+This project was made only with React and CSS3 + Flex + Grid.
+I used BEM methodology for CSS and its completely responsive for all devices.

 I leave you the results in the next screenshots!
 Hope that you like it :)